 So how can you keep them from leaving?
+In this article, we’ll explore how to retain employees with 10 strategies and considerations.

-10 ways to keep employees from leaving
+10 ways to retain employees

 In the past, employees used to quit for better compensation and benefits.
 Today, people quit to achieve better work-life balance, improved workplace dynamics, and career advancement opportunities.